pirovc/ganon/README.md

 ## Details

 ganon is a tool designed to index large sets of genomic reference sequences and to classify short reads against them efficiently.
 Reads are classified and filtered based on shared k-mers with a defined error rate using the k-mer counting lemma (q-gram lemma).
-The tool was mainly developed, but not limited, to the metagenomic classification problem: assign short fragments to their closest reference among thousands of references
+The tool was mainly developed, but not limited, to the metagenomic classification problem: assign short fragments to their closest reference among thousands of references.

 ganon can further:
  - [update indices](#updating-the-index) incrementaly in a fraction of time used to built them
  - perform [hiearchical classification](#hierarchical-classification)
+ - integrated NCBI taxonomy to build and classify
  - report the lowest common ancestor (LCA) and/or multiple matches
+ - classify at strain or taxonomic level but also at a custom [specialization](#specialization)
  - report unique matches between reads and references
  - generate reports and tables for multi-sample studies